 Code Inspection: Element is localizable

-By default, the Optimistic algorithm is selected.
-To change the algorithm for the project, right-click the project in the Solution Explorer, select Edit project item properties in the context menu, and then choose Pessimistic in the Localizable Inspector selector.
+To change this project property, right-click the project in the Solution Explorer, select Edit project item properties from the context menu, and then choose Localizable Inspector > [Optimistic | Pessimistic].

 The easiest way to disable localization inspection for the current project is to press Alt+Enter over a highlighted string in the editor and use the corresponding command in the action list: This command command sets the Localizable property in the current project to No.